- Home

 -

 It shall be unlawful for any person to make, continue or cause to be made or continued any excessive, unnecessary or unusually loud noise or any noise which unreasonably either annoys, disturbs, injures or endangers the comfort, repose, health, peace or safety of others within the limits of the city.
+Playing loud music or making any other excessive noise that unreasonably disturbs others is unlawful.

 -